 A product manager plays one of the most important roles in product development.
 This person is responsible for project scoping and technology research and determines what should be done to address the customers’ needs.
 To get such a position in FinTech it is necessary to have at least 3 years of experience in this position or be a former finance/trading specialist with a background in technology.
 Having a technical background as well as a deep knowledge of the domain will be a huge advantage.

-Above we have described the most sought-after careers in the FinTech industry but there are other positions that applicants can look for.
-Among technical vacancies we can mention quality assurance and DevOps engineers.
+Above we have described the most sought-after careers in the FinTech industry and FinTech career opportunities but there are other positions that applicants can look for.
+Among technical vacancies, we can mention quality assurance and DevOps engineers.
 Creative thinkers may apply for the position of UX/UI designer.
 Non-technical positions are Sales and HR managers, as well as marketing specialists.
 You can apply for any of these jobs and start your career in FinTech or, if you seek a change in your career, this sphere is worth trying.